oskardudycz/WebApiWith.NET/README.md

 You can create also scopes with aspect programming way - so eg. in middleware to inject scopes globally.

-Example would be injecting as logging scope information from request eg. client IP, user id.
+An example would be injecting as logging scope information from request eg. client IP, user id.

 Sample below shows how to inject [CorellationID](#correlationid) into logger scope.